 Diagnosis & Laboratory Investigations

-It shows characteristic crystals in the urine examination.
-Crystals are formed as a result of supersaturation of the inorganic salts present in the urine.
-Almost all the stones are formed in alkaline urine, except uric acid stones.
+The microscopic urine examination may show characteristic crystals that are formed as a result of supersaturation of the inorganic salts present in the urine.

-- Calcium stones: Envelope or dumbbell shaped oxalate crystals
+- Calcium stones: Enveloped or dumbbell shaped oxalate crystals

 - Struvite stones: Coffin lid crystals